Kendrick Lamar: Early life and education

 In school, Lamar was a quiet and observant student who excelled academically and had a noticeable stutter.
-His first grade teacher at Robert E. McNair Elementary School encouraged him to become a writer after she heard him correctly use the word "audacity".
+His first grade teacher at Ronald E. McNair Elementary School encouraged him to become a writer after she heard him correctly use the word "audacity".
 As a seventh grade student at Vanguard Learning Center, Lamar was introduced to poetry by his English teacher, Regis Inge.
 Inge integrated the literary form into his curriculum as a response to the growing racial tensions amongst his students.
 Through its connection to hip hop, Lamar studied rhymes, metaphors and double entendres, which made him fall in love with songwriting: "You can put all your feelings down on a sheet of paper, and they'd make sense to you.
 I liked that."
 Instead of completing assignments for other classes, Lamar would scribe lyrics in his notebooks.
-His initial writing was entirely profane, but it helped him manage his psychological trauma and depression, which he struggled with during his adolescence.
+His initial writing was entirely profane, and helped him manage the psychological trauma and depression he struggled with during his adolescence.
 Inge played a vital role in his intellectual growth, often criticizing his lexicon and suggesting prompts to strengthen his prose.

 Lamar later attended Centennial High School.
 He was enrolled in summer school during the tenth grade, which he dreaded because it forced him to be embroiled in a gang war.
 Despite his efforts to avoid them, Lamar soon became heavily involved with Compton's hedonistic gang culture, which led to numerous health scares and encounters with the police.
 He distanced himself from the lifestyle following an intervention staged by his father.
 When he was 16, Lamar was baptized and converted to Christianity following the death of a friend.
 He graduated from high school in 2005 as a straight-A student.
 He considered studying psychology and astronomy in college, but suspended his academic pursuits to focus on his music career.